 Our interdisciplinary approach, employs lawyers and social workers working in teams to address clients’ holistic needs in a culturally competent, trauma-informed manner.
 Additionally, we recognize that to meet the individual needs of our clients and the greater immigrant community, we must also take active measures to dismantle the systems of oppression creating those barriers for our clients.

 Hybrid or Remote: Hybrid*

 Supervisor: Managing Attorney

-- Ability to explain complex concepts in simple terms
+- Strong communication skills and ability to explain complex concepts in simple terms;

 - Strong customer service orientation: patience, listening, and resourcefulness;

 - Commitment to learning and applying equity-centered design and trauma-informed approach in tech access;

 - Strong cultural competence and experience working directly with constituents from diverse racial, ethnic, socio-economic, and geographic backgrounds;

 - Strong computer skills, particularly Microsoft Office Suite and web-based research;

 - Ability to work autonomously as well as collaboratively across teams;